hironohata/aNewMovement_in_BC2020/README.md

 <img src="./logo.png" width=25%>

-## Trend 1.
-Deepening - High Performance Blockchain
+## 1. Deepening - High Performance Blockchain
 In order achieve higher performance for social deployment, Ethereum 2.0, for example, which more than two years were devoted to, is almost ready to go and reveal new area.

-## Trend 2.
-Widening - Interoperability of Cross-chains　- Internet of Blockchain
+## 2. Widening - Interoperability of Cross-chains　- Internet of Blockchain
 In addition to COSMOS long lasting efforts, <b>Polkadot and Substrate</b> become available to exchange data across multiple para chains.
 Essentially from the beginning, only one model of blockchain is extremely hard to express every applications in the world, and each application has to have its most adequate model to be based on.
 Polkadot connects those heterogeneous models.

-## Trend 3.
-More widening with BPA - Integration with legacy business process
+## 3. More widening with BPA - Integration with legacy business process
 - This is a new movement ...

 Smart contacts can implement business process and workflow management in enterprise applications, but it is hard to replace all of legacy assets of applications because of its volume, limitations such as exchanging information with outer world so that it has to rely on Oracle services, and so on.